umang319/umang319/README.md

 ## Hi there 👋

-I’m a developer actively learning modern DevOps practices including automated CI/CD workflows and cloud deployments.
+I’m a developer with hands-on experience in modern DevOps practices, including automated CI/CD workflows and cloud-ready deployment pipelines.

 ### Skills & Learning Journey